Project-Cepi/Atlas/README.md

-# ExampleExtension
+# Atlas
- An example extension for Minestom based off of Sabre/kotlin libs.
+A instance manager for minestom, allowing the importing of common worlds, generation formats, and saving worlds.